-The primary purpose of this training is to provide a thorough understanding of the Role of Part-CAMO in specific the area of the CAMO & ARC.
-The course also aims to provide a full understanding of the regulations and considers in details all relavent procedures, responsibilities and tasks.
+The primary purpose of this training is to provide a thorough understanding of the Role of Part-CAMO in specifically the area of the CAMO & ARC.
+The course also aims to provide a full understanding of the regulations and considers in detail all relevant procedures, responsibilities, and tasks.

 Regulatory Introduction to EASA 1321/2014 as amended with focus on Part M & Part CAMO Continued Airworthiness Management (CAM).
 Part CAMO Part A in Detail, Part CAMO Occurrence Reporting, Part CAMO-CAME Contents Review, Managing Competence & Organisational Requirements.